 30×40″ prints are $2,500

-In July of 1992 Ruth and I drove to Carmel where I was going to have a gallery show at Photography West Gallery.
-We brought my cameras and spent a few days photographing in the area eventually finding ourselves at Point Lobos, a lodestone for landscape photographers for many years.
+In July of 1992 Ruth and I drove to Carmel where I was having an exhibition at a gallery.
+We brought my cameras and spent a few days photographing in the area, eventually finding ourselves at Point Lobos, for many years a lodestone for landscape photographers.

-While Point Lobos has fascinating rock formations and photographic potential of the actions of waves and rocks, what I was drawn to was the deep water kelp which grows in the ocean on the south side of the peninsula.
-On that day the ocean was calm and the low swells would move water in and out of the cove with no breakers at this spot.
+While Point Lobos has fascinating rock formations and photographic potential in the actions of waves and rocks, what I was drawn to was the sea kelp which grows in the ocean forests on the south side of the peninsula.
+On that day the ocean was calm and low swells moved water in and out of the cove, with no breakers in the deep water at this spot.
 The tide was low, the sun was hot and the kelp moved in and out, swaying in unison with the sloshing movement of the water.

 I was able to use the view camera swings and tilts to precisely align the plane of focus with the water at the time when the kelp swayed all the way to the left when the water came in.
 The kelp swayed almost 180° to the right as the water moved out so this was not as easy as it may seem.
 Calculating the exposure with my 1° spotmeter was problematic because I couldn’t get a reading of the golden kelp.
 The bright pieces were too small and in almost constant motion but I found some larger pieces nearby and that, combined with my reading of the dark water was sufficient.

-I stopped the lens down, closed and cocked the shutter and waited for several in and out cycles until the kelp moved into position. l used my 450mm lens at the relatively open aperture of f/16 at 1/4 second on Fujichrome 100 film and made only one exposure.
-Despite the above mentioned difficulties, when I examined the film weeks later the image was in perfect focus with no blurring.
+I stopped the lens down, closed and cocked the shutter and waited for several in and out cycles until the kelp moved into position. l used my 450mm lens Nikkor-M at the relatively open aperture of f/16 at 1/4 second on Fujichrome 100 film and made one exposure.
+Despite the above-mentioned difficulties, when I examined the film weeks later the image was in perfect focus with no blurring.
 It was exposed correctly and was the composition I had visualized.

 Although I had the image on the film it had to wait twenty years until 2012 when my technical expertise and esthetic understanding had developed enough to allow me to finally make a Cibachrome print which expressed what I saw and felt that warm summer afternoon.

-As I contemplated the final 30×40” prints I saw much more than just sunlit kelp in the midnight blue water, thus the title of this image.
+As I contemplate the final 30×40″ prints I see more than just sunlit kelp in the midnight blue water, thus the title.
 It is one of my favorites.